 There can be no peace or security without global economic justice and respect for difference.
-The big powers are largely unaware of their violence, militarism and the extent and effects of their huge military economies.
+The big powers are in denial about their violence, militarism and the extent and effects of their huge military economies.
 They created nuclear weapons, leading to proliferation and the threat of nuclear annihilation.
 Unfair, colonialist foreign policies create hostility and contribute to growing international "terrorism."
 Other countries see clearly the contradictions between our postures and actions.
-State violence, imposing our way, looking for a quick dollar, and bullying are not the answers to these problems.
+State violence, imposing our way, looking for a quick dollar and bullying are not the answers to these problems.
+Bush and Osama bin Laden mirror each other.